 Strapping is the process of securing pieces of equipment together for shipment or for storage and is also known as “bundling” or “banding”.
 This improves the organization of product being stored, which frees up costly warehouse storage space.
 Bundling your used material handling equipment secures it in racking and makes it easier to retrieve, and virtually ready to ship.

 Some of the common items that would get strapped include:

 Coils of steel or paper

 Concrete blocks or bricks

 Polyester strapping and nylon strapping are the strongest plastic strapping products, mainly due to its ability to provide retained tension on rigid loads.
-Nylon used to be utilized in its place, but due to its high price, is becoming a less realistic option unless the additional strength is needed.
+Nylon used to be utilized in its place but, due to its high price, is becoming a less realistic option unless the additional strength is needed.
 Nylon has the highest strength of the three types of plastic strapping.
-It also does not creep in cold applications, meaning it doesn’t become deformed due to mechanical stress.
+It also does not creep in cold applications, meaning it does not become deformed due to mechanical stress.

 As you can see, there are many different types of strapping to package your shipments.
 Make sure you are using the correct type of strapping for your specific operation, as product that gets loose and gets damaged is very costly to replace.
 Still unsure what type of strapping you should be utilizing?
 Give ASI a call, our sales team would be more than happy to give you some advice.